• Home

 Best Tomato Sauce For Meatballs

 These Italian meatballs are fabulous on their own but we are die-hard lovers of meatballs with tomato sauce.
-And now that you have made your beautiful meatballs from scratch, I highly recommend you go the extra mile and make your own tomato sauce.
-If you make this Quick Homemade Tomato Sauce, it’s more like going the extra block because it’s so easy to throw together.
-The sauce is rich and simultaneously light and tastes like it’s been cooking for hours.
+Now that you have made your beautiful meatballs from scratch, I highly recommend you go the extra mile and make your own tomato sauce.

-In a pinch, use a jarred marinara sauce with very little added.
+In a pinch, use a jarred marinara sauce with very little ingredients added.
 The meatballs are the star of the show here and you don’t want a strong-flavoured sauce to take over.

 How To Make Italian Meatballs

-Place rack in top third of oven; preheat to 425Β°.
+Place rack in top third of oven; preheat to 425°.
 Lightly brush a large rimmed baking sheet with oil.

 In a large bowl combine breadcrumbs with milk, tossing to coat and submerge.
 Let stand until breadcrumbs are completely moist, about 10 minutes.
 Mash the mixture with a fork until it resembles a wet, almost smooth paste.